2017 Presentation Sessions

 Chairs: Barrett Elliott (NTGS-GNWT) and Scott Cairns (NTGS-GNWT)

-This year's Petroleum Session will feature petroleum related geoscientific studies in the Central Mackenzie Corridor, Peel Plateau and Liard Region – NWT.
-Speakers from government, academia and industry will highlight and summarize current research, exploration and energy related issues.
+This year’s Energy in Canada’s North Session will feature energy resource topics that will range from petroleum geoscientific studies in the Central Mackenzie Corridor and Peel Plateau to geoscience related alternative energy resources such as geothermal energy and natural gas.
+Speakers from government, academia, and industry will highlight current research pertaining to resource exploration and energy related issues.

-Chairs: Steve Kokelj (NTGS-GNWT) and Peter Morse (GSC-Ottawa)
+Chairs: Steve Kokelj (NTGS-GNWT) and Kumari Karunaratne (NTGS-GNWT)

 Environmental Monitoring & Research

-Chairs: Isabelle de Grandpre (ENR-GNWT) and Tim Ensom (Golder Associates)
+Chairs: Isabelle de Grandpre (ENR-GNWT) and Julian Kanigan (ENR-GNWT)

 This session will focus on advances and challenges in environmental baseline and effects assessment monitoring relevant to mining and oil and gas projects across the North.
 The session will cover emerging approaches to and outcomes of environmental research with applications across the project lifecycle, from exploration through closure and reclamation.
 Topics will span physical and biological sciences, including atmospherics, soils and vegetation, aquatic ecology, fish, and wildlife.